Honorary fellowships were conferred on the following people in the November graduation ceremonies of 2011.

 In recognition of his outstanding contribution to broadcasting, the arts and the Cumbrian community (awarded November 2011)

 Harry King is a proud Cumbrian.
 Born in Whitehaven, He joined Border Television as a mail-room assistant in 1961.
-While with Border he progressed through the ranks from Assistant Floor Manager to eventually spending over 25 years as one of the station’s Network Produce r/ Directors.
-Following his retirement from Border Television in 1999, he was invited to join BBC Radio Cumbria, where he produced and presented his own weekly programme of music and memories from the golden era of entertainment.
-For nearly 30 years he was also involved with the Carlisle Musical Society, as stage director and production manager, Harry is still often asked to host and to suggest ways of fund raising for many local charities.
-One of his long career’s highlights was to have received the honorary degree from his local and the much loved University of Cumbria.
-Sadly, too many of his great show business friends have passed on, but happily Harry still fondly remembers them, and the pleasure they gave so many people.
-Harry finally retired and hung up his earphones in 2020, but still walks along his” memory lane” and remembers his many friends he has worked with and thanks his Border Television viewers and his BBC Radio Cumbria listeners for allowing him into their homes to share his many wonderfully happy memories for over 59 years.
+While with Border he progressed through the ranks from Assistant Floor Manager to eventually spending over 25 years as one of the station’s Network Producer/ Directors.
+Following his retirement from Border Television in 1999, he was invited to join BBC Radio Cumbria, where he produced and presented his own weekly programme of music and memories from the golden era of entertainment For nearly 50 years he has produced and directed many theatrical performances including his connection with his much loved and much missed Carlisle Musical Society, as their stage director and production manager.
+Harry is still often asked to host and to suggest ways of fund raising for many local charities.
+One of his long career’s highlights was to have proudly received the honorary degree from his local and the much-loved University of Cumbria.
+Sadly, far too many of his great show business friends have passed on, but happily Harry still fondly remembers them, and the pleasure they gave so many people.
+Harry finally retired and hung up his earphones in 2020, but still walks along his” memory lane” and remembers his many friends he has worked with, and thanks his Border Television viewers and his BBC Radio Cumbria listeners for allowing him into their homes to share his many wonderfully happy memories for over 63 years.

 Helen Skelton